josephmjoy/robotics/python_robotutils/NOTES.md

 ## January 16, 2018A JMJ: Property calling unittest from the command line.

-`Unittest` wasn't working when submodules are reaching over to others, like
+`Unittest` wasn't working when sub modules are reaching over to others, like

 ```
 from ..conc import concurrent_helper as ch